chappy84/grumpy-phpunit/test-doubles.markdown

 PHPUnit's built-in mocking functionality.

 ## What Are They
-In the pure testing world, there are three types of test doubles:
+In the pure testing world, there are five types of test doubles:

 * dummy objects
 * test stubs